direktiv/direktiv/README.md

 ### Starting the Server

 Getting a local playground environment can be easily done with either [Vorteil.io](github.com/vorteil/vorteil) or Docker.
-Direktiv's defaul isolation level is firecracker based on vorteil machines.
+Direktiv's default isolation level is firecracker based on vorteil machines.
 This behaviour can be changed in the configuration file or via environment variable.

 ****